tagtree/expert-es6/lessons/Arrow scope/background.md

 Lots of coders are puzzled by the weird scope issues (`this`) they run into when coding in JS.
 Arrow function syntax alleviates the worst of these issues.
 Let's break down the problem bit by bit.

-In traditional functions, `this` points to the enclosing function's scope.
+In traditional functions ( in strict mode ), `this` points to the enclosing function's scope.
 To illustrate the problem, we define a simple function first.

 ####A simple function using this
 	function sayHello(){